rootedsourav/clox/README.md

 ## 🗓️ Progress Tracker

 *   **Day 1:** Setting up the project, escaping the theory trap, and implementing the first bytecode chunks.
-(Currently here! 📍)
+*   **Day 2:** Implementing the chunk.c, chunk.h, and memory.h for creating a Synamic Array, or "Vector" in C++ (Currently here! 📍)

 <!-- > ## 🛠️ Tech Stack
 *   **Language:** C